 into a vein.

-problems, it is recommended that a child begin moving or using the affected area as
+problems, it's recommended that a child start moving or using the affected area as

 soon as possible.

 Orthopedic treatment.
 May include bracing and splinting.
 Surgery may also be needed.

 Rodding.
 Metal rods are inserted to help hold in place (stabilize) and prevent deformities

 Dental procedures.
 Treatments, including capping teeth, braces, and surgery may be needed.

 Physical and occupational therapy.
 Both are very important in babies and children with OI.

 Assistive devices.
 Wheelchairs and other custom-made equipment may be needed as babies get older.

 What are possible complications of osteogenesis imperfecta in a child?